 "Good-bye, house," whispered Charisse.
 "Thanks for bringing us back on the time of the dinosaurs.
-Too bad I haven't seen my favorite dinosaur."
+Too bad I didn't seen my favorite dinosaur."

 Sabina's head turned to the direction of Charisse.
 "What is your favortie dinosaur?
 Mine is the Pteranodon.
 I'm so happy that I saw it personally!"